 When I first met my husband (a former chef), I realized just how much I was overcooking proteins.
 I was concerned with getting every bit of pink cooked out that it often ended up dry and unsatisfying.
 As a general rule, if your meat is dry, it is either being cooked too long or too high of a temperature.

-Parmesan Crusted Pork Chops
+Breaded Baked Pork Chops

-- 4-5 boneless pork chops
+- 4-5 boneless pork chops, ½ inch thick

 - 3 eggs

-- 2 tbsp milk
+- 2 tablespoon milk

-- 1 cup fresh grated Parmesan cheese
+- 1 cup freshly grated Parmesan cheese

-- 3/4 cup Italian bread crumbs
+- ¾ cup Italian bread crumbs

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper